University College, Durham: Grace

-Before being served at formal hall, on the Tuesday and Thursday evening of each week during term-time, students recite the following Latin grace, led by a senior member of the JCR.
+Before being served at formal hall, once a fortnight during term-time, students recite the following Latin grace, led by a senior member of the JCR.
 Although the origin of the grace is officially unknown, an almost identical version was in use at the time as a post-prandial grace by Westminster School.
 Domine omnipotens, aeterne Deus; qui tam benigne nos pascere hoc tempore dignatus es; largire nobis, ut tibi semper pro tua in nos bonitate ex animo gratias agamus; vitam honeste et pie transigamus; et studia ea sectemur quae gloriam tuam illustrare et ecclesiae tuae adiumenta esse possint; per Christum dominum nostrum.
 Amen.
 Translated into English, it reads as follows:Almighty Lord, eternal God; who hast so graciously deigned to feed us at this time; grant to us, that we may ever give Thee heartfelt thanks for Thy goodness to us; that we may pass our lives honourably and piously; and that we may follow such pursuits as can shed light on Thy glory and afford assistance to Thy church; through Christ our Lord.
 Amen.